drug-design/course/docs/chapters/molecular-similarity.md

     ![](https://media.drugdesign.org/course/molecular-similarity/sim_chemoinf_f2.png){: loading=lazy }
 ### Similarity Searching

-The implementation of similarity principles in database searching was first introduced in the late 1980s.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/similarity-searching-e1455086'><i class='fa fa-play' aria-hidden='true'></i></button>The implementation of similarity principles in database searching was first introduced in the late 1980s.
 While substructural searching attempts exact retrieval of a certain substructure, in similarity searching, compounds (or parts of compounds) with different substructures but similar physico-chemical properties are identified.

 ![](https://media.drugdesign.org/course/molecular-similarity/advantage.png){: loading=lazy }
 ### Semi-Manual Similarity Searching

-Note that the medicinal chemist did not wait for advanced computerized programs to start searching for similar molecules to a reference compound with different sub-structural patterns.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/semi-manual-similarity-searching-8019a235'><i class='fa fa-play' aria-hidden='true'></i></button>Note that the medicinal chemist did not wait for advanced computerized programs to start searching for similar molecules to a reference compound with different sub-structural patterns.
 For example, starting from a reference compound, the chemist imagined several possible chemical modifications he explored and analyzed by traditional substructural searching.
 This is a cumbersome and sometimes discouraging process (low hit rate).
 Moreover, the approach is biased by the chemist's imagination and is far from being systematic.
 *[nce]: New Chemical Entity: a compound not previously described.